emqx/blog/en/201911/lightweight-edge-computing-emqx-kuiper-and-aws-iot-hub-integration-solution.md

 - Send test data

-  Send the following test data to EMQ X Edge via any test tool.
+  Send the following test data to EMQX Edge via any test tool.
 The writer used JMeter's [MQTT plugin](https://github.com/emqx/mqtt-jmeter) during the test because JMeter can make some flexible automatic data generation, business logic control, and a large number of devices simulations and so on.
 Users can also use other clients such as ``mosquitto`` to simulate directly.

   - Topic: ``devices/$device_id/messages``, where ``$device_id`` is the first column in the data below
   - Message: ``{"temperature": $temperature, "humidity" : $humidity}``, where ``$temperature`` and ``$humidity`` are the second and third columns in the data below